kurtcoder/int-argc.github.io/_posts/2016-2-24-Insights-for-Twitter.md

 ---
 layout: post
-title: Redis Tutorial
+title: Insights for Twitter
-permalink: /redis-tutorial/
+permalink: /insights-for-twitter/
 ---

 Redis is often described as a key-value data structure store, in other words, Redis is a database that offers data structures which can be used to store your data.
 We will be focusing on one data structure in this tutorial, the sorted set.